Difference between SOAP an REST APIs

 REST provides a good caching infrastructure over HTTP GETmethods thus enabling response data to be marked as cacheable or not-cachable.
 The ETag header is a good way to implement caching providing you’ve got a cheap way to compute what the value should be.

 SOAP, when using HTTP as the transfer mechanism, is sent via HTTP POST requests.
 As HTTP POST is non-idempotent, it can not be cached at the HTTP level.
-So, SOAP responses should be cached using information given in Response Caching Optimization Module.
+So, SOAP responses should be cached using information given in the Response Caching Optimization Module.

 5. HTTP Verbs Used